kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

    - If a **cloud provider** charges you, say £2.0 per hour this makes £2.00/h * 0.15 * 24 [hours] * 365 [days] = £2,628 per year.
    - Now let us assume a desktop GPU desktop would cost you £2.5k to know where the BEP.
 Then we sum the cost of the electricty which gives us a total of 71+2,628 = £2,699 per year.
 This is telling us that for a year of use the cost is very similar with the cloud instance being cheaper by ~£50.
 Since I am planning to use this machine for more than a year it is clear for me that is better to build my own machine.
 Something that cannot be readily calculated is what you learn along the way.
 Buying a service force you learn how to use their GUI, but building your own cluster forced you to learn much much more.
 For this this is the most important aspect.

+- **Final conclusions** This [Ref]() providesa nice easy-to-understand final suggestion for those who are about to buy a GPU for personal use:
+   - *Best GPU overall*: RTX 3080 and RTX 3090.
+   - *GPUs to avoid (as an individual)*: Any Tesla card; any Quadro card; any Founders Edition card; Titan RTX, Titan V, Titan XP.
+   - *Cost-efficient but expensive*: RTX 3080.
+   - *Cost-efficient and cheaper*:  RTX 3070, RTX 2060 Super
+   - *I have little money*: Buy used cards.
+Hierarchy: RTX 2070 ($400), RTX 2060 ($300), GTX 1070 ($220), GTX 1070 Ti ($230), GTX 1650 Super ($190), GTX 980 Ti (6GB $150).
+   - *I have almost no money*: There are a lot of startups that promo their clouds: Use free cloud credits and switch companies accounts until you can afford a GPU.
+   - *I do Kaggle*: RTX 3070.
+   - *I am a competitive computer vision, pretraining, or machine translation researcher*: 4x RTX 3090.
+Wait until working builds with good cooling, and enough power are confirmed (I will update this blog post).
+   * *I am an NLP researcher*: If you do not work on machine translation, language modeling, or pretraining of any kind, an RTX 3080 will be sufficient and cost-effective.
+   - *I started deep learning, and I am serious about it*: Start with an RTX 3070.
+If you are still serious after 6-9 months, sell your RTX 3070 and buy 4x RTX 3080.
+Depending on what area you choose next (startup, Kaggle, research, applied deep learning), sell your GPUs, and buy something more appropriate after about three years (next-gen RTX 40s GPUs).
+   - *I want to try deep learning, but I am not serious about it*: The RTX 2060 Super is excellent but may require a new power supply to be used.
+If your motherboard has a PCIe x16 slot and you have a power supply with around 300 W, a GTX 1050 Ti is a great option since it will not require any other computer components to work with your desktop computer.

 ## CPUs vs GPUs
 (*Read this if you are interested to understand the inner working principles of GPUs*)
 - **How GPUs came about?** Developed by NVIDIA in 2007.